 A geophysical survey, consisting of 20 lines totaling 46.5km, was commissioned by the Company and covered the area between Castro Sur (to the north) and Veta (vein) 49 (to the south).
-Its objective was to detect the presence of hidden NNE-trending dilational fault and vein sections, similar to those at Veta 49, or any other structure with exploration potential for the development of additional mineral resources in the immediate vicinity of the Veta 49 / Nelson deposits, hosting the current mineral resource at Calcatreu.
-The survey resulted in new target definition and ranking.

-Accordingly, a drill program consisting of several geophysical-based drill targets was designed.
-The first, and main, part of the drill program consisted of testing covered conceptual geophysical targets, whereas the last few drill holes were focused on expanding the known mineral resources at Veta 49, Belen and Castro Sur, by extrapolating the trend and plunge of known mineralisation.
+Its objective was to detect the presence of hidden NNE-trending dilational fault and vein sections, similar to those at Veta 49, or any other structure with exploration potential for the discovery of new mineralization in the immediate vicinity of the Veta 49 / Nelson deposits, which comprise the current mineralized material at Calcatreu.
+The survey resulted in new target definition and ranking that will help guide the Company's new exploration and definition work.
+As a result, a drill program consisting of several geophysical-based drill targets was designed.
+The first, and main, part of the drill program consisted of testing covered conceptual geophysical targets, whereas the last few drill holes were focused on expanding the known mineralization at Veta 49, Belen and Castro Sur, by extrapolating its trend and plunge.